 • tame our desires and really know what excites us

-• better communicate with his or her partner
+• communicate better with your partner

-• embrace your uniqueness and feel normal
+• embracing your uniqueness and feeling normal

-Dispelling the myth of an inflamed libido
+Debunking the myth of a flaming libido

 GO LOVE YOURSELF

-Sale price99€
+Sale price159€

 I can't resist

-Sale price99€ Regular price119€
+Sale price119€

 I can't resist

 Every Thursday, find us in your inbox with our latest favorites, an exclusive article and a little note from Marie.
-Take a well-deserved Puissante Break!

 Let's stay in touch for lots of juicy anecdotes.